FAQ

 The American Heart Association strongly promotes knowledge and proficiency in all AHA courses and has developed instructional materials for this purpose.
 Use of these materials in an educational course does not represent course sponsorship by the AHA.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the AHA.

-To ensure appropriate student to instructor ratio, classes/sessions will be conducted in maximum of 6 students in one class/session.
+To ensure appropriate student to instructor ratio, classes/sessions may be conducted in maximum of 6 students in one class/session.

-Choking, Bloodorne pathogen, First Aid, CPR, and AED Training can be covered through the American Heart Association material.
-Pediatric specific material can be done through the Heartsaver course.
+Choking, Bloodborne pathogen, First Aid, CPR, and AED Training can be covered through the American Heart Association material.
+Pediatric specific material can be done through the Heartsaver Pediatric course.

-Classes are conducted by the pratice-while-watching learning technique.
+Classes are conducted by the practice-while-watching learning technique.
 You will practice on a manikin while watching an instructional video.
 This will be done for adult/child and infant CPR.
-Most classes will cover AED application as well as hands only CPR or Breathing with a barrier device/bag valve mask.
-At the end of class there will be a skills and written exam (open book).
-Friends & Family classes, as well as blended learning classes do not have written exams.
+Classes will cover AED application as well as hands only CPR or breathing with a barrier device/bag mask.
+At the end of class there may be a skills and written exam (open book) included.
+Friends & Family CPR classes, as well as blended learning classes do not have written exams.
 Loose fitted/comfortable clothing is recommended as we will be kneeling on the floor.
 If you are unable to kneel on the floor please let your instructor know.

 Make sure to review the material sent to you by the instructor prior to class.
 This will include further details regarding materials that may need to be purchased prior to the class date, as well as day of instructions/directions.
 Further questions may be emailed to info@DesMoinesCPR.com.